nijeLapuk/nijeLapuk/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me I'm only 13 bro
 - 😄 Pronouns: he him
-- ⚡ Fun fact: I'm cool kid
+- ⚡ Fun fact: I'm cool kid bro

 <!---
 nijeLapuk/nijeLapuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.